Hunter Killer (film): Plot

-At the same time, a Navy SEAL team under the command of Lieutenant Bill Beaman is sent to discreetly observe a Russian naval base in Polyarny, Murmansk Oblast, but their mission is jeopardized when Martinelli, the team's new designated marksman recruit, is injured during the HALO drop.
-At the base, they witness defense minister, Admiral of the Fleet Dmitriy Durov, conducting a coup d'état and taking Russian president Nikolai Zakarin prisoner, swiftly realizing that Durov intends to trigger a war.
-Their location is almost discovered by the Russians during a radio intercept check, but the SEALs manage to hide away undetected.
-Martinelli is shot in the leg by a Russian officer firing blindly at their hidden location, forcing the team to leave him behind.
+At the same time, Lieutenant Bill Beaman leads a Navy SEAL team on a covert mission to observe a Russian naval base in Polyarny, Murmansk Oblast.
+At the base, the SEALs witness Defense Minister Admiral of the Fleet Dmitriy Durov staging a coup d'état and capturing Russian President Nikolai Zakarin.
+They quickly realize that Durov's intention is to instigate a war.
+The SEALs narrowly avoid detection during a radio intercept check by the Russians but Martinelli is shot in the leg by a Russian officer who blindly fires at their concealed position.
+Consequently, the team is forced to leave him behind.

-Meanwhile, Arkansas discovers the destroyed Tampa Bay, and also finds the sunken Russian submarine Konek damaged in a manner that suggests internal sabotage rather than external attack.
-They are attacked by another Russian Akula submarine, Volkov, that had been hiding under an iceberg, but are able to destroy the ambusher and rescue Russian survivors from Konek, including its commanding officer, Captain 2nd rank Sergei Andropov.
+Meanwhile, Arkansas makes a distressing discovery as they come across the wreckage of Tampa Bay, with no survivors found.
+Additionally, they stumble upon the sunken Russian submarine Konek, which appears to have been damaged from within, indicating possible internal sabotage rather than an external attack.
+Their situation takes a turn for the worse when they are ambushed by another Russian submarine, the Yasen-class submarine RFS Volkov, which had been concealed beneath an iceberg.
+It becomes evident that Volkov was responsible for the unprovoked torpedoing of Tampa Bay.
+However, Arkansas manages to retaliate and successfully rescues the Russian survivors from Konek, including their commanding officer, Captain 2nd rank Sergei Andropov.